Maykid24/Homebrew_Campaign/Main_Campaign/Campaign_Session_Notes/Campaign_Session_Recaps/Session_9_Recap.md

 Once back into the city the group stopped at the Dirty Jug where Marissa saw the potion for Bob, as Bob drank the potion he started to have a memory overload transfer.
 While that was occurring Marissa also got the Arva to give over the bracelet.

-Shortly after the group went to Tordek (The Smelt Belt) to discuss about melting down some ore
+Shortly after the group went to Tordek (The Smelt Belt) to discuss about melting down some ore:

     - 11lbs Adamantine
         - x2 Longsword +1
     - 8lbs Gold